xbeat/Glitch-Community/CONTRIBUTING.md

 Run the _special command_ to swap ~community with ~community-staging.

-(there's a special endpoint for this, ask us about it and sit beside a team member the first time you use it.)
+(there's a special endpoint for this, ask us about it and sit beside a team member the first time you use it.
+It's the same thing as renaming the the two projects, but it does this atomically and without downtime, which you can't do if you rename then manually.)

 #### Revert the Deploy.